iCliniq Logo

 Introduction:

 Drugs (medicines) are a boon to the recent era of various diseases.
-Some are so commonly prescribed and even sold over-the-counter in various places.
-Hence, detailed knowledge about the medicine you take is necessary to avoid any unwanted reaction.
+Some are so commonly prescribed and even sold over-the-counter in multiple places.
+As a result, to avoid any unattractive reactions, you need a solid knowledge of the medication.
 One such drug is Azithromycin.

 • It is an antibacterial drug that belongs to the macrolide group.
-It prevents the growth of bacteria by preventing the synthesis of protein.
+It prevents the growth of bacteria by stopping the synthesis of protein.

-• Commercially, it is available as Zithromax.
-Though it is available in various oral forms (oral -suspension and tablets, eye drops, intravenous) and doses (250, 500, 600 mg), different for pediatric, adult or geriatric ages, it is advisable to consult your doctor before taking it.
+• Commercially, it is available as Azithromycin.
+Though it is available in various oral forms (oral suspension and tablets, eye drops, intravenous) and doses (250, 500, 600 mg), different for pediatric, adult, or geriatric ages, it is advisable to consult your doctor before taking it.

-• The drug should not be used in children below 6 months of age.
+• The drug should not be used in children below six months of age.

 Azithromycin Interactions:

-A drug can interact with any other medicine that you are taking and show some unwanted effects or desired effect will be diminished.
-Azithromycin can interact with various medications, vitamins or any herbal medication you are taking and hence, it is advisable to discuss with your doctor about the drug details before taking it.
+A drug can interact with any other medicine you are taking and cause unwanted effects or diminish the desired effect.
+Azithromycin can interact with various medications, vitamins, or herbal medications you are taking, so it is advisable to discuss the drug details with your doctor before taking it.

-Some medicines can cause serious interactions and may need medical attention, like:
+Some medicines can cause serious interactions and may need medical attention, such as:

 • Nelfinavir: If you take Azithromycin with this, you may notice liver or hearing problems.